Management & Administration T Level

 English, maths and digital provision are also built into the classroom-based element of the T Level, meaning students will be given a solid foundation of transferable skills.

-5 GCSE’s at Grade 5 including Maths and English Language.
+5 GCSEs at grade 5 or above including Maths and English Language.

 What will I study?

 The breadth of content will ensure you can apply your skills for different purposes and in different roles.
 The Technical Qualification is the main classroom-based element of the course and consists of two components:

 This provides you with the knowledge that underpins the industry with topics covering the following areas:

 - Working within the Business and Administration Sector

 - Business Context

 - Quality and Compliance

 - Project and Change Management

 - Business Behaviours